 7. Social and employment problems

-While having AS should not have any direct impact on employment, being unable to work for long periods may make gaining or keeping a job more difficult.
-The condition can also affect a person’s social and public life as it progresses.
+While having AS should not have any direct impact on employment, being unable to work for long periods may make getting or keeping a job difficult.
+As it progresses, the condition can also affect a person’s social and public life.

-It is important for people to stay active and keep up with a regular treatment plan to help reduce symptoms and promote feelings of well-being as much as possible.
+Staying active and sticking to a treatment plan can help reduce symptoms and promote feelings of well-being.

 Most of the common complications caused by AS are treatable.
-There are, however, some very rare complications of AS.
-These include:
+However, there are some less common complications of AS, including:

 8. Cauda equina syndrome